accaldwell/coffee_analysis/README.md

 * R (version 3.0.2 used)
 * R libraries ggplot2, plyr, gridExtra

+##Obtaining raw reads
+Raw reads are deposited in NCBI's SRA.

+###Indivdual runs:

+INT-Coffee: SRR1170902

+INT-Control: SRR1170903

+TRN-Coffee: SRR1170925

+TRN-Control: SRR1170928

+ORG-Coffee: SRR1170933

+ORG-Control: SRR1170934

+As of writing (2014-02-15), these are in the prcoess of being released.
+Please contact me if you have trouble accesssing data.

 ##Cleaning raw reads
 Prior to running mothur, raw fastq sequences need to be cleaned with trimmomatic.
 A convienence script is provided at scripts/print_trimm_cmd.py if changes to path names need to be made.
 By default, the scripts assume the raw reads are in fastqs_raw/